skroutz/selectorablium/README.md

 On error, the `error_callback` is executed.

+#####.add(value, text)

+Persist to localStorage the passed data.
+Subsequent searches will find and show that data If value is already present in the localStorage, then the text is not updated.

 #####.set(value[, text])

 Manually create an `<option>` element with the params passed for `value` and `text`.